Skip to content

 Steaming Puto:

-1. Transfer the batter in a small pitcher, and fill each silicon mold until it’s ¾ full for you do not want your puto to overflow.
-Then carefully, place each slice of cheese or cream cheese in the center; you can either put a slice in the center which serves as a filling or just put on top as a dressing, or you can do both.
+1. Transfer the batter to a small pitcher and fill each silicon mold until it’s ¾ full; you do not want your puto to overflow.
+Then carefully place each slice of cheese or cream cheese in the center; you can either put a slice in the center, which serves as a filling, or just put it on top as a dressing, or you can do both.

-2. Prepare your steamer, and wait until the water reaches its boiling point before you start placing your puto in steamer rack on top.
+2. Prepare your steamer and wait until the water reaches its boiling point before you start placing your puto in the steamer rack on top.

 3. Use a clean cloth to seal the top of the steamer.